 A second dog, a 2-year-old German Shepherd dog, owned by a COVID-19 patient from Hong Kong, repeatedly tested SARS-CoV-2 RT-PCR-positive in oral and nasal swabs.
 This dog did not show any clinical signs but seroconverted and virus isolation was successful.
 However, there was no virus transmission between this dog and a second dog in the household (WSAVA, 2020).

-The third animal to test positive, also in Hong Kong, was a domestic short-haired cat that was quarantined when the owner was confirmed with COVID-19.
+The first cat that tested positive in Hong Kong was a domestic short-haired cat that was quarantined when the owner was confirmed with COVID-19.
 Swabs collected from the oral and nasal cavities and the rectum tested positive for SARS-CoV-2 RNA.
-The cat has not shown any signs of disease.
+The cat did not show any signs of disease.

-Recently, a cat living in Belgium with its owner, who was confined in isolation after testing positive for SARS-CoV-2, developed clinical signs one week after the owner’s return from Italy.
+A cat living in Belgium with its owner, who was self-isolating after testing positive for SARS-CoV-2, developed clinical signs one week after the owner’s return from Italy.
 The cat’s clinical signs (anorexia, diarrhoea, vomiting, cough and shallow breathing) were compatible with a CoV infection (respiratory and/or digestive) and the cat tested positive for the SARS-CoV-2 RNA in successive samples of faeces and vomitus.
 Positive RT-PCR results were confirmed by sequencing.
 Nine days after the onset of clinical signs, the cat’s condition improved (Giet and Desmecht, 2020, unpublished).
 The test results were consistent with a high number of viral RNA genomic copies (D. Desmecht, personal communication), indicative of infection following human-to-cat transmission.
 However, the detection of SARS-CoV-2 RNA in the contents of the stomach and faeces of the cat should be interpreted with caution, since SARS-CoV-2 from the patient and the environment could have entered the gastrointestinal tract.
-At the time of writing (23 April, 2020), the results of antibody testing are not known, which would confirm whether or not a productive infection had occurred in this cat.
+At the time of writing (24 June, 2020), the results of antibody testing are not known, which would confirm whether or not a productive infection had occurred in this cat.